 Friday, January 18, 2013

-Walking: here, there and everywhere
+Walking: here, there and everywhere, Isla Mujeres Mexico!

 Heading out for a walk early in the morning

-She has tables and free-standing boxes stacked with fragrant fresh vegetables and fruits, protected by an assortment of tattered old tarpaulins strung in the branches.
+She has tables and free-standing boxes stacked with fragrant, fresh vegetables and fruits, protected by an assortment of tattered old tarpaulins strung in the branches.

-Various birds in Salinas Grande
+Various birds in Salina Grande

-They greet us with Buenos Días, and a smile.
+They greet us with Buenos Días and a smile.
 Perhaps they are thinking that their way of beginning the new day or finishing the previous night is preferable to our method.

 Pat me please!
 (M.Watt photo)

-Marcy and I are just two people out of the dozens who stride up and down, or around, the island in the attempt to stay active and reasonably fit.
-Every day there is a steady stream of people passing our house.
+Marcy and I are just two people out of the dozens who stride up and down, or around, the island in an attempt to stay active and reasonably fit.
+Every day, there is a steady stream of people passing our house.
 The long-legged former vice-principal of the high school, who now works in Cancun, marches past around six in the morning, with his arms swinging enthusiastically to increase his heart rate.
 He returns an hour later, saluting a greeting as he passes our house.

-A little later on, another local couple and their sweater-covered lap dog do the same route from the Colonias into centro and back.
-The little poodle manages to keep up most mornings, although occasionally on very hot days he gets a ride in the arms of his accommodating human.
+A little later on, another local couple and their sweater-covered lap dog do the same route from the Colonias into Centro and back.
+The little poodle manages to keep up most mornings, although occasionally, on very hot days, he gets a ride in the arms of his accommodating human.

 Mango Café - "smoking chair"